Weight loss: 3st 6lb

 Slow and steady

 My mother-in-law was a WW gold member, and was always singing the plan’s praises.
 She helped me through my first week and answered any questions I had.
-My Wellness Coach, Laura, was also inspiring – she helped me with portion control and taught me that it was okay to lose slowly and steadily.
+My WW Coach, Laura, was also inspiring – she helped me with portion control and taught me that it was okay to lose slowly and steadily.

 Boosting my fitness levels

-With the help of fellow WW Members and Laura, I learned to do chair exercises to help boost my fitness levels.
+With the help of fellow WW members and Laura, I learned to do chair exercises to help boost my fitness levels.
 Soon I was able to use my crutches more often than my wheelchair.
 And, after seeing people in wheelchairs training in the local leisure centre, I decided to give wheelchair racing a go.

 I've won medals!